pi-by-2/Machine-Learning-Algorithms-from-Scratch/README.md

 # Machine-Learning-Algorithms-from-Scratch
-This repo contains the Machine Learning Algorithms from scratch.
+This repo contains the Machine Learning Algorithms that I have implemented from scratch.
 Feel free to suggest any edits!